lyf-1/CodeClassification/README.md

 3. You can use the trained model to evaluate.

    ```
-   python3 train.py --only_test --model_dir ./models
+   python3 train.py --only_test --model_dir ./models_best
    ```

-   In this way, you need to make sure that ./models/best.model exists.
+   ./models_best/best.model is our trained model.
+You can specify your own trained model.